 Our aim is to maintain sufficient capital to meet claims as they fall due, protect the interests of customers, and meet operational needs and regulatory requirements.
 We hold capital resources above the regulatory capital required to ensure that the business is adequately capitalised to remain resilient in a range of stress scenarios.
 Subject to ongoing business performance being within risk appetite, specific requirements in the Dividend Policy and other relevant factors, our approach is to pay funds in excess of the risk appetite as a dividend to our parent company, GB Gas Holdings Limited.
-We paid an interim dividend of £30m in October 2022.
-The company is financially resilient.
+We paid an interim dividend of £22.0m in October 2023.